 Innovations underlying scaling in alignment algorithms

-Alignment tools have co-evolved with sequencing technology to meet the demands placed on sequence data processing.
+Alignment tools co-evolved with sequencing technology to meet the demands placed on sequence data processing.
 The decrease in their running time approximately follows Moore’s Law (see Fig 2).
 This improved performance is driven by a series of discrete algorithmic advances.
-In the early Sanger sequencing era, the Smith-Waterman (20) and Needleman-Wunsch (21) algorithms used dynamic programming to find a local or global optimal alignment.
+In the early Sanger sequencing era, the Smith-Waterman (19) and Needleman-Wunsch (20) algorithms used dynamic programming to find a local or global optimal alignment.
 But the quadratic complexity of these approaches makes it impossible to map sequences to a large genome.
-Following this limitation many algorithms with optimized data structures were developed, employing either hash-tables (e.g. Fasta (22), BLAST (23), BLAT (24), MAQ (25), Novoalign (26)) or suffix arrays with the Burrows-Wheeler transform (BWT) (e.g. STAR (27), BWA (28), Bowtie (29)).
+Following this limitation many algorithms with optimized data structures were developed, employing either hash-tables (e.g. Fasta (21), BLAST (22), BLAT (23), MAQ (24), Novoalign (25)) or suffix arrays with the Burrows-Wheeler transform (BWT) (e.g. STAR (26), BWA (27), Bowtie (28)).

-In addition to these optimized data structures, algorithms have adopted different search methods to increase efficiency.
+In addition to these optimized data structures, algorithms adopted different search methods to increase efficiency.
 Unlike Smith-Waterman and Needleman-Wunsch, which compare and align two sequences directly, many tools (e.g. FASTA, BLAST, BLAT, MAQ, STAR) adopt a two-step seed-and-extend strategy.
 While this strategy cannot be guaranteed to find the optimal alignment, speeds are significantly increased by not comparing sequences base by base.
-BWA and Bowtie further optimize by only searching for exact matches to a seed (26).
+BWA and Bowtie further optimize by only searching for exact matches to a seed (25).
 The inexact match and extension approach can be converted into an exact match method by enumerating all combinations of mismatches and gaps.

-In addition to changing search strategies, algorithms have adjusted to larger datasets by first organizing the query, the database, or both.
+In addition to changing search strategies, algorithms adjusted to larger datasets by first organizing the query, the database, or both.
 This involves an upfront computational investment but returns increased speed as datasets grow larger.
 For example, some algorithms (e.g. BLAST, FASTA, MAQ) first build indexes for query sequences before scanning the database.
 On the database side, some algorithms format the database into compact binary files (e.g. BLAST, MAQ), while others build an offline index (e.g. BLAT, Novoalign, STAR, BWA, Bowtie).
 In particular, STAR, BWA and Bowtie can significantly reduce the marginal mapping time (i.e. the time it takes to map a single read), but require a relatively large amount of time to build a fixed index.
 In general, we find a negative correlation between the marginal mapping time (i.e. the time to map a single read) and the time to construct the fixed index making BWA, Bowtie and STAR better suited to handle progressively larger NGS datasets (Fig 2).).
 However, many of these alignment algorithms are not suitable for longer reads because of the scaling behavior of their seed search strategies.
-As long-read technologies continue to improve there will be an ever greater need to develop new algorithms capable of delivering similar speed improvements as have been obtained for short read alignment (26).
+As long-read technologies continue to improve there will be an ever greater need to develop new algorithms capable of delivering similar speed improvements as have been obtained for short read alignment (25).

 Compression